-EBITDA of \$9.8 million (prior to acquisition costs) was down 10.6% on the previous financial year.
+Excluding the positive impact of the adoption of AASB 16 'Leases', EBITDA of \$12.3 million (prior to acquisition costs) was up 25.7% on the previous financial year mostly due to the inclusion of a full twelve months of the New Zealand acquisition.

-EBITDA contribution from manufacturing facilities was \$1.8 million, down \$0.3 million from the \$2.1 million contribution in the previous financial year.
+EBITDA contribution (prior to AASB 16) from manufacturing facilities was \$1.8 million, steady with the \$1.8 million contribution in the previous financial year.